Intent (military): Commander's intent

 CSI originates from one commander's mind and is disseminated to the echelons below.
 CSI rarely gets reviewed and updated.
 For a short duration mission, such as a deliberate attack, the original statement may remain valid throughout planning.
 But for longer phases, in order to be agile the CSI might be changing in phase with the unfolding of the situation.
-Commanders must develop their intent within the bounds of a whole hierarchy of guiding principles that limit the types of solutions that they can entertain (Pigeau & McCann 2006).
+Commanders must develop their intent within the bounds of a whole hierarchy of guiding principles that limit the types of solutions that they can entertain.